bethsherm/alexa-cookbook/display-directive/bodyTemplate/README.md

  * Open your Lambda Function, select all the code, delete, and paste in the contents of [index.js](index.js) and save.

 ### Test Your Skill
+  You can test your skill using:

-  - your Echo Show
+  - Your Echo Show
-  - the Simulator on the bottom of the Test page of your skill in developer.amazon.com
+  - The new Simulator panel on the very bottom of the Test page of your skill in developer.amazon.com
-  - the AWS Lambda console using the sample unit test requests found in the [test_events] folder
+  - The AWS Lambda console using the sample unit test requests found in the [test_events] folder

 **Highlighted changes**